 Your letter of loan offer will detail the number, frequency and amount of your mortgage repayments.

 If you choose a variable interest rate, there is no guarantee that repaying the monthly repayments detailed in the credit agreement will be sufficient to pay the full amount (including interest) that you owe us under the credit agreement.
 This is because the detailed monthly repayments are only correct as of the date of the credit agreement and variable interest rates can go up resulting in your monthly repayments rising over the life of your mortgage loan.
-However, variable interest rate may also go down resulting in your monthly repayments falling over the life of your mortgage loan.
+However, variable interest rates may also go down resulting in your monthly repayments falling over the life of your mortgage loan.

 If you cancel or make a claim for reimbursement of a direct debit repaying your mortgage account, and fail to make alternative arrangements for payment, your account will go into arrears.